MARCH 26 - Malaysia, a country with about 26 million

 Many parents do not know about the actual situation and

-still encourage their children to take up medicine
+still encourage their children to take up medicine.
+They

 are not told of the actual situation.
 The day will come